bb-io/Ahrefs/README.md

 - You have an active Ahrefs account to connect.
 - In Ahrefs, go to your organization name (top-right corner) > Account settings > API keys, and click Generate API key if you don't already have one.

+## Plan limitations

+If you have a Starter plan, some queries may not be available.
+In such cases, you might receive the error message: "Your Ahrefs plan does not support this action."
+To access all features, consider upgrading to a higher-tier plan: https://ahrefs.com/pricing

 ## Connecting